USAF steps up to provide Ukraine F-16s with EW support

-The US Air Force has provided electronic warfare (EW) assistance to Ukraine to support its deployment of Lockheed Marting F-16s.
+The US Air Force has provided electronic warfare (EW) assistance to Ukraine to support its deployment of Lockheed Martin F-16s.

-Prior to the recent delivery of used F-16s to Kyiv, the USAF’s 68th EW Sqn worked with Denmark and Norway, two countries that have provided F-16s, to enhance the fighters’ EW capabilities.
+Prior to the recent delivery of used F-16s to Kyiv, the USAF’s 68th EW Squadron worked with Denmark and Norway, two countries that have provided F-16s, to enhance the fighters’ EW capabilities.

 The squadron’s focus is the provision of EW support to the USA and its allies.